cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 ## Advanced Usage

 The LaTeX that can be parsed or serialized is defined by some dictionary entries.
-While the Compute Engine function and symbol definitions define the semantic of the MathJSON expressions, the LaTeX dictionary define the LaTeX syntax that can be parsed and serialized.
+While the Compute Engine standard library define the semantic of the MathJSON expressions, the LaTeX dictionary define the LaTeX syntax that can be parsed and serialized.

 The Compute Engine include some default dictionaries to parse a number of common math expressions.